pack229/pack229.github.io/_posts/2025-11-02-scouting-for-food.md

 ## Food Drop Off

-* At the Holy Spirit Courtyard by the Church on Sunday, November 16th from 10:30 AM to 11:30 AM.
+* At the Holy Spirit Courtyard by the Church on Sunday, November 16th from 10:00 AM to 12:00 PM.

 Please reach out to this year's organizer [Rosanna Gamez](mailto:rosannamgamez@gmail.com) if you can't make any of these times.